 Without Kelly's collaborative and detailed approach, the outcome could have been much less effective.

-The deep dive into the ethos and ambitions of the organisation, and the research into the views of existing staff helped bring a new perspective to creating a long-term staffing plan to keep the charity's doors open.
+The deep dive into the ethos and ambitions of the organisation.

+ambitions of the organisation, and the research into the views of existing staff helped bring a new perspective to creating a long-term staffing plan to keep the charity's doors open.

 The uniqueness of this being a volunteer led charity meant that keeping them in the loop about the recruitment process and making sure they felt they could work with the new team members was crucial.
-Kelly Kelly had gone straight down to their offices to discuss the needs of the client again and see how she could build a strategy bespoke to their needs.

-ensured that the volunteers were able to meet the candidates so they could trust they would feel supported by them.
+Kelly ensured that the volunteers were able to meet the candidates so they could trust they would feel supported by them.
 The final piece of the puzzle for the plan to work was getting the board onside with the new strategy, which Kelly did.
 The two new staff members are thriving and the future operations at the heart of community service have been maintained.